Do teachers who make mistakes, become better teachers?

 You see in teaching, riding a bicycle is very much the same as working in the classroom.
 Some days it works as expected and on other days, parts need tightening and a little tinkering.

-I may not teach as much as I used to, or even ride a bike, but I wouldn’t be the teacher I am today if I hadn’t made mistakes or tweaked my practise along the way.
+I may not teach as much as I used to, or even ride a bike, but I wouldn’t be the teacher I am today if I hadn’t made mistakes or tweaked my pedagogy along the way.
 Or even better, was encouraged to take risks in a school where trust was given to me as a classroom teacher, a middle leader and as a senior teacher.

 [Mistakes] can only happen in a culture of high levels of trust, where colleagues regularly share their concerns about their own practice.
 When they do this, they are preparing the ground for holding others to account as well.
 When a culture has been created of high challenge, low threat, when all have taken the short amount of time to note the things that have gone well, then self-esteem is sufficiently high to own up to the mistakes and move practice on.